 - The driver will report accidents involving college-owned vehicles or equipment to the employee’s immediate supervisor the same working day of the accident or the following working day if the accident occurs after normal working hours.
 Failure to fully report college accidents and all damage to vehicles may result in disciplinary action to the driver.

 - A police accident report should be obtained whenever a college-owned vehicle or college equipment is involved in an accident.
 This report should be filed in addition to the vehicle/equipment accident report.
 When contacting the police, college employees should tell them that the vehicle involved in the accident is a local government vehicle.
 If possible, the police will try to respond.
 Occasionally, however, if it is a fender-bender, they will not.
 If this occurs, all other information listed on the form should be obtained.
-If the accident occurs on campus, security should also complete an incident report and take photos of the damage.
+If the accident occurs on campus, public safety should also complete an incident report and take photos of the damage.

 - Supervisors are required to investigate the circumstances of the incident and forward a supervisor’s accident investigation report to plant operations and to the vice president of administration and finance within five working days from the date the vehicle/equipment accident report was submitted.